What are Pivot Points?

 1. Determine market trends

 Traders can use pivot points to determine market trends depending on the direction of the price action.
-When the price action drops through the pivot level, it shows a bearish market.
-On the other hand, when the price action breaks the pivot point in an upward direction, it shows that the market is bullish.
+When the price action remains or drops below the pivot level, it shows a bearish market.
+On the other hand, when the price action remains or crosses above the pivot, it shows that the market is bullish.

 2. Enter and exit the market

 Traders can also use the pivot point system to make a decision on when to enter and exit the market.
-For example, a trader can set a stop-loss when the price nears the support level.
+For example, a trader can set a stop-loss near any of the identified support or resistance levels.